By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 Could Hyperthymia be Bipolar IV?

-One area of research has been the search for connections, precursors or predictors of future mental illness.
+One area of research has been the search for connections, precursors, or predictors of future mental illness.
 These precursors are sometimes called “premorbid” conditions.
-If we knew that some currently small symptom meant you were at high risk to develop a mental illness maybe we could begin treatment early and reduce the severity and length of a mental illness.
+If we knew that some currently small symptoms meant you were at high risk to develop a mental illness maybe we could begin treatment early and reduce the severity and length of a mental illness.
 Hyperthymia just might be such a precursor.

 Hyperthymia seems to be one of several personality characteristics that increase the likelihood of developing some symptoms of Bipolar Disorder.
 But an increase in risk does not equal you having or getting the disorder.

-People with Hyperthymic personality characteristics who experience a depression, even a mild depression may “overreact” to antidepressants.
+People with Hyperthymic personality characteristics who experience depression, even a mild depression may “overreact” to antidepressants.
 Doctors have been warned to look out for high energy people who have an episode of depression and when given an antidepressant are propelled into mania or hypomania.
 An excess reaction to antidepressants could be one way of diagnosing Bipolar Disorder.
 One research study (Hoaki et al. 2011 published in Psychopharmacology) suggests that doctors should consider giving these Hyperthymic type people a mood stabilizer rather than an antidepressant.

 Risk factors for Hyperthymia.